Maya-Irem/Protest-Effectiveness/README.md

-In this repository you can find the source code for our research paper titled "To Protest or Not To Protest: Social Protest Effectiveness Analysis using Machine Learning".
+In this repository you can find the source code for our research paper submitted to the IEEE journal and conference titled "To Protest or Not To Protest: Social Protest
+Effectiveness Analysis using Machine Learning".

-The file is in the form of a Jupyter Notebook.
-It includes everything from importing and preparing the dataset, performing feature engineering, hyperparameter tuning, outlier removal, deploying several different ML models to selecting the final model.
+The files are in the form of Jupyter Notebooks.
+They include everything from importing and preparing the dataset, performing feature engineering, hyperparameter tuning, outlier removal, deploying several different ML models to selecting the final model.